0267814/RodrigoCesarClasswork/README.md

 We also added a goal with a flag image.
 When the player touches it, a message appears, and the character stops moving.

-The message is inside an object called Canvas Victoria.
-This object is part of the scene hierarchy, but it starts disabled and becomes visible when the player reaches the goal.
+The message is inside a Canvas.
+This Canvas is part of the scene hierarchy, but it starts disabled and becomes visible when the player reaches the goal.

 ## Controls